-- Everyone who has an interest in this new law has had multiple opportunities to provide input. - It was well-publicized as it went through the Legislature, so citizens could send comments to their legislators, and there was a public hearing on the bill. - The advisory committee members were listed on our website, with email address links so citizens could send comments to them. - Once we had drafted ATCP 16, it was posted on our website with multiple means of providing comments.
+- Everyone who has an interest in Wisconsin Act 90 and ATCP 16 has had multiple opportunities to provide input. - It was well-publicized as it went through the Legislature, so citizens could send comments to their legislators, and there was a public hearing on the bill. - The advisory committee members were listed on our website, with email address links so citizens could send comments to them. - Once we had drafted ATCP 16, it was posted on our website with multiple means of providing comments.
 We held five public hearings around the state, and publicized them nearly a month in advance of the first one.
 At each hearing, we provided a detailed explanation of the standards we were proposing.
 Many or most of those attending were there to ask questions, which this presentation answered.
 The majority of those who commented supported the standards.
-We did make changes to the proposed rule based on public comments. - The Board of Agriculture, Trade and Consumer Protection provides time at every meeting for citizens to address concerns regardless of whether the topic is on the agenda, and did take several hours' worth of comments when considering the final draft of ATCP 16. - Two legislative committees had final say on ATCP 16 and the standards of care, which interested groups posted on their websites.
-Although some committee members contacted DATCP for more information, they did not see fit to call any further public hearings or make any changes to the rule.
+We did make changes to the proposed rule based on public comments. - The Board of Agriculture, Trade and Consumer Protection provides time at every meeting for citizens to address concerns regardless of whether the topic is on the agenda. - The next step is for the Board to approve the final draft of ATCP 16.
+It then goes to the new Legislature, where a committee in each house has up to 60 days to review the rule.
+They may let it take effect, ask for changes, or call a public hearing. - Each of these steps gives opponents another opportunity to seek changes, and supporters the opportunity to convince legislators to uphold the rule as written.